July 17 column: Vegetable garden update

 vegetable garden update, onions

 I can’t believe how quickly this summer is zipping by!
-Since it’s Sunday, it’s time for another of my garden columns, and this one is a vegetable garden update: Wacky weather causing confusion for crops.
+Since it’s Sunday, it’s time for another of my garden columns.
+This one is a vegetable garden update: Wacky weather causing confusion for crops. (or you can read my column lower in this post)

 pole beans, vegetable garden update